StackVista/stackstate-docs/ui-stackpack-resources/ServiceNow/5.3.1/waitingfordata.md

    - Use queries to [filter change requests retrieved](#use-servicenow-queries-to-filter-retrieved-events-and-ci-types) from ServiceNow (default all).
    - Use queries to [filter the CI types retrieved](#use-servicenow-queries-to-filter-retrieved-events-and-ci-types) (default all).
    - [Specify the CI types](#specify-ci-types-to-retrieve) that should be retrieved (default all).
-3. [Restart the StackState Agent\(s\)](https://l.stackstate.com/ui-stackpack-restart-agent) to apply the configuration changes.
+3. [Restart the Rancher Observability Agent\(s\)](https://l.stackstate.com/ui-stackpack-restart-agent) to apply the configuration changes.
-3. Once the Agent has restarted, wait for the Agent to collect data from ServiceNow and send it to StackState.
+3. Once the Agent has restarted, wait for the Agent to collect data from ServiceNow and send it to Rancher Observability.

 #### Use ServiceNow queries to filter retrieved events and CI types